master-of-darkness/wbsrv/README.md

 # wbsrv

 `wbsrv` is a high-performance web server designed to handle heavy traffic efficiently and securely.
 This project is built with a focus on speed, scalability, and ease of use.
+**DISCLAIMER:** Please, don't use it in production, it still under heavily development
 ## Features

 - **High Performance:** Optimized for handling thousands of concurrent connections.